UBC-FRESH/nemora/docs/howto/sampling.md

 ## Sampling directly from ingest-created manifests

-After generating Parquet manifests via `nemora faib-manifest --parquet`, select an entry, fit a distribution, and draw samples while tuning the numeric integration settings. `docs/examples/faib_manifest_parquet.md` contains a complete example that:
+After generating manifests (CSV + Parquet by default) via `nemora faib-manifest`, select an entry, fit a distribution, and draw samples while tuning the numeric integration settings.
+Use `--no-parquet` if you prefer CSV-only outputs.
+`docs/examples/faib_manifest_parquet.md` contains a complete example that:

 1. Loads the Parquet manifest and resolves the stand-table path.
 2. Wraps the DBH bins/tallies in an `InventorySpec`.